-Actions and coordination in the European Union (EU): given that cyber threats and attacks against government, administrative, military and international bodies are a rapidly growing menace and occurrence in both the EU and globally, the report underlines, therefore, the need for a global and coordinated approach to the question of cyber security which should:
+Actions and coordination in the European Union (EU): given that cyber threats and attacks against government, administrative, military and international bodies are a rapidly growing menace and occurrence in both the EU and globally, Parliament stresses the need to develop a comprehensive EU cyber security strategy which should provide :

-- · establish a common definition of cyber security and defence and of what constitutes a defence-related cyber attack; - a common operating vision and; - take into account the added value of the existing agencies and bodies; as well as good practices from those Member States which already have national cyber security strategies.
+- a common definition of cyber security and defence and of what constitutes a defence-related cyber attack; - a common operating vision and; - take into account the added value of the existing agencies and bodies, as well as good practices from those Member States which already have national cyber security strategies.

-The report calls on the Commission and the High Representative of the Union for Foreign Affairs and Security Policy to consider the possibility of a serious cyber attack against a Member State in their forthcoming proposal on the arrangements for the implementation of the Solidarity Clause (Article 222 TFEU).
+Parliament calls on the Commission and the High Representative of the Union for Foreign Affairs and Security Policy to consider the possibility of a serious cyber attack against a Member State in their forthcoming proposal on the arrangements for the implementation of the Solidarity Clause (Article 222 TFEU).